Donald Trump On Democratic Debate: Economy Would Crash ‘If Any Of Those Clowns Became President’

 The numbers aren’t all good for Trump, however.
 As The Inquisitr reported previously, a new poll shows that over half of Americans support the impeachment and removal of the president from office.
 Historically, support for impeachment has lagged below the 50 percent mark.

-The debate focused on Trump’s over-use of Twitter and the candidates discussed the impeachment inquiry that the president is facing over his conversations with Ukrainian leader Volodymyr Zelensky, who he is reported to have pressured to investigate his political rival, Joe Biden.
+The debate focused on Trump’s overuse of Twitter and the candidates discussed the impeachment inquiry that the president is facing over his conversations with Ukrainian leader Volodymyr Zelensky, who he is reported to have pressured to investigate his political rival, Joe Biden.
 House leader Nancy Pelosi announced that the House would be launching an official inquiry into the situation on September 24.